 Grit is a concept that challenges the idea that children who are intelligent and have the right mix of talent and luck are going to be successful in the future.
 Children who are smart, talented, kind, curious, and come from stable, loving homes, generally do not succeed if they are not resilient.

 According to Psychologist Angela Duckworth “grit is passion and perseverance for long term goals”.
 It also includes the stamina and hard work necessary to make those goals a reality.

 Grit is a mindset that we should start building in children from a very early age.
 It involves giving kids an opportunity at young ages to try to do things on their own.
-For example, allow your toddler struggle to tie their shoelace or pull their sock on.
-It involves letting them have sufficient time to solve these problems on their own, which builds resilience.
+For example, allow your toddler to struggle to tie their shoelace or pull their sock on.
+It involves letting them have sufficient time to solve these problems on their own, which builds resilience and grit.

 Why do children need grit?